A closeup of a person wide awake after insomnia.

 Getting an Oral Appliance for Sleep Apnea

-The first step to getting an oral appliance for sleep apnea is to consult with your doctor.
-If your sleep apnea specialist determines that a dental device would work for you, they will refer you to a dentist who specializes in making these appliances.
-During your first visit with the dentist, they will examine your dental health to decide if you’re a good candidate for mouth guards.
+The first step to getting an oral sleep apnea appliance is to consult your doctor.
+If your sleep apnea specialist determines that a dental device would work for you, they will refer you to a sleep apnea dentist specializing in making these appliances.
+During your first visit with the dentist, they will examine your dental health to decide if you’re a good candidate for sleep apnea mouth guards.

-If you qualify, the dentist will take an impression of your mouth to make your sleep apnea dental appliance.
+If you qualify, the dentist will take an impression of your mouth to make your sleep apnea dental appliances.
 At Definitive Dental, we only take digital impressions to ensure perfect-fitting mouthpieces.
-The impressions are sent to a lab to custom design your device.
+The impressions are sent to a lab to custom-design your device.
 When your device is ready, you’ll return to the office for fittings and further adjustments to optimize care.

 Get Your Oral Device From Definitive Dental

-If you’re thinking of getting a sleep apnea dental appliance in the Grand Prairie area, look no further than Definitive Dental.
-We are rated a top-three dentist in Grand Prairie, Texas because we deliver Dentistry Done Right.
+If you’re considering getting sleep apnea dental appliances in the Grand Prairie area, look no further than Definitive Dental.
+We are rated a top-three dentist in Grand Prairie, Texas, because we deliver Dentistry Done Right.
 Whether you need a custom-made dental appliance or a routine dental checkup, we can help.
-Call or text us at (972) 646-0660 to book an appointment.
+Call us at (972) 646-0660, or click here to book an appointment.

 A young woman smiling and revealing perfect teeth